hacks/mentors/README.md

 (And you really shouldn't, because after all, we're CCIS, and we family.)

+If you haven't hacked at Hacks before, we ask that you show up and interact with members at an IRL meeting before adding yourself here.

 ![husky family](http://i.imgur.com/K9JnwQb.jpg)

 ### Where do I shove my data?